VincentSch4rf/rtt_tracking/nanonets_object_tracking/README.md

 ## Update for RTT project
 Run `python main.py` if you want to run DeepSort with Squeezedet.
-All other files as weel as following content of this README.md file is from here https://github.com/abhyantrika/nanonets_object_tracking.
+All other files as well as following content of this README.md file is from here https://github.com/abhyantrika/nanonets_object_tracking.

 ## Object Tracking
 Installation: Use this command to install all the necessary packages.
 Note that we are using ```python3```